JMU Teacher Recruitment Day - Students

 The purpose of a Career Fair is to learn about jobs and internships available, talk with employers representing different organizations, and network.
 View tips from students attending one of our Fairs to get a first-hand look.
 Here are some other things to expect:

-- Employers are set-up side-by-side in aisles in the Festival Ballroom.
+- Employers are set-up side-by-side in aisles in the Madison Union Ballroom.

 - When you check-in at the Fair, you will receive a map of how organizations are arranged.
 Before beginning, find where organizations are that you want to meet with and make a plan of action of whom you will visit first, second, and so on.